covjson/specification/spec.md

 #### 3.1.11.
 Coordinate Bounds

-- For each of the `"x"`, `"y"`, `"z"`, and `"t"` members (further called point members) of a domain object, coordinate bounds may be defined in the members `"xBounds"`, `"yBounds"`, `"zBounds"`, and `"tBounds"`, respectively, where the value of each is an array of coordinate values of length `len*2` with `len` being the array length of the point member for which the bounds are given, or 1 if the point member is not an array.
+- For each of the `"x"`, `"y"`, `"z"`, and `"t"` members (further called point members) of a domain object, coordinate bounds may be defined in the members `"xBounds"`, `"yBounds"`, `"zBounds"`, and `"tBounds"`, respectively, where the value of each is an array of monotonically ordered coordinate values of length `len*2` with `len` being the array length of the point member for which the bounds are given, or 1 if the point member is not an array.
 For a point member array, a lower and upper bounding coordinate value at positions `2*i` and `2*i+1`, respectively, are given in a bounds array for each point member coordinate value with array index `i`.
 For a point member which is not an array, the bounds array contains a single pair of lower and upper bounding coordinate values as first and second value, respectively.
 The lower and upper bounding coordinate values `l` and `u` for a given coordinate `c` must satisfy the constraint `l <= c <= u`.
 - If a domain object member `"x"`, `"y"`, `"z"`, or `"t"` has no corresponding bounds member and is an array, then its bounds may be derived with the formula `bounds(m, i) = [(m[i-1] + m[i]) / 2, (m[i] + m[i+1]) / 2]` where `m` is the value of one of `"x"`, `"y"`, `"z"`, or `"t"`, and `i` is the index within the `m` array.

 ### 3.2.
 Range Objects